-Subsequent Presentation NOT Authorized: A Compatriot may receive this medal only once from a chapter.
+Subsequent Presentation NOT Authorized: A Compatriot may receive this medal only once at the chapter level, regardless of the number of chapters a Compatriot is a member of.
+Oak leaf clusters or other ribbon attachments are not authorized.

-Chapter Roger Sherman Medal
+Chapter Roger Sherman Commendation Medal